datakaveri/iudx-adaptor-framework/README.md

 </p>

 The Generic layer is the standard Flink based pipeline which all adaptors are comprised off.
 The generic layer assumes the implementation of the interfaces which constitute the activity of the particular block.
 Further, the framework provides standard implementations of the interfaces for specification file based code-generation purposes.
-It maybe possible for a developer to pass their own implementation of the interfaces to obtain more control over the components of the pipeline.
+It maybe possible for a developer to pass their own implementation of the interfaces to obtain more control over the components of the pipeline in the Process stage (WIP).

+## Usage

+Using the framework as an ordinary consumer involves writing a specification file for the entire pipeline (source -> transform -> sink) and using a hosted instances api to publish the spec and perform the pipeline operations.

-## Pipeline Specification File
+### Pipeline Specification file

 A pipeline maybe specified in Json format and submitted to the framework server to auto-generate JAR files and run them.
 The following is the spec outline to be followed in making a configuration file.

-### Spec Outline
+#### Spec Outline
 ```
 {
     "name": "<unique name for this adaptor",